-Many homeowners don't know that the unsightly black or brown stains they see on their roofs are typically due to blue-green algae.
-They tend to think that it's simply dirt, and that there's little that can be done to prevent it.
-But when educated, many homeowners may want to invest in products with algae fighting technology.
-This will help them better maintain their roofs, while also helping you expand your offerings.
+Many homeowners don't know that the unsightly black or brown stains they see on their roofs may be due to blue-green algae.
+They tend to think that it's simply dirt or how shingles age, and that there's little that can be done to prevent it.
+But when educated, our survey* found that many homeowners would invest in products that will help protect against unsightly blue-green algae stains,which will help you expand your offerings.

 Interested in upselling your customers while providing them with a roof they'll genuinely love?
 Here are some talking points you can use to help your customers see the importance of algae fighting technology.